Are Anyone’s Amazon Sales Down?

 However, there is an even better way.

 Strategy 3: Use Helium 10 Market Tracker

-Whether you have a Platinum, Diamond, or Elite Helium 10 subscription, you are able to create markets in the Helium 10 Amazon Market Tracker.
+No matter what Helium 10 subscription you have, sellers are able to create markets in the Helium 10 Amazon Market Tracker.
 Set this up by adding your top 5 most relevant keywords to your niche, along with any DIRECT competitors of your product.

 For example, for my coffin shelf, I have added ONLY other coffin shelves with similar form and function.
 I did not add coffin mirrors, coffin makeup holders, and things like that.
 I really wanted my “market” to be a good reflection of the customer behavior who is looking for a product just like mine.

 Now, in the context of knowing if your Amazon sales are down compared to competitors, this is where the value lies in Market Tracker.
 First, you are able to track the market size, as a whole, over time.
 Think of it as the “size of the pie.”

 Now things start to make sense.
 Maybe you were wondering how in the world our coffin shelf sales were down, when our BSR actually got better?
 Well, here you can see how the market as a whole started doing less estimated sales at the beginning of the month.
 The “size of the pie” got smaller.